-1-4.
+1-5.
 Coastal Clean-Up

-The City of Chickasaw participated in the statewide annual Coastal Clean-Up, which held was on September 18, 2021.
-The event was publicized in the Recreation Department newsletter, billboards, signs, the City's website and Facebook page, and Council Meetings.
+The City of Chickasaw participated in the statewide annual Coastal Clean-Up, which was held on September 16th 2023.
+The event was publicized in the Recreation Department newsletter, the City's website and Facebook page, and Council Meetings.
 The City promotes the event by encouraging residents to bring their boats, canoes, and kayaks to help clean up the local waterways.
-Volunteers are provided supplies necessary at registration, including bags, gloves, and a free t-shirt.
-There were 20 to 30 participants and the amount collected was enough to fill three (3) roll off dumpsters that are disposed of at the appropriate landfills.
+Volunteers are provided necessary supplies at registration, including bags, gloves, and a free t-shirt.
+There were 110 participants and 1250 pounds of trash collected and disposed of at the appropriate landfills.
+The City supplied approximately \$600.
+Photos are included in Appendix C.